 Note: Some call centers don't even connect the handsets to the phones.
 In this case, even though the handsets are not physically connected to the phones, administrators should disable the new parameter.

-To disable handset mode:
+- To disable handset mode: - Use the table below as reference.

 Table A-6: BroadSoft Server - Shared Call Appearance Add